Bird Supplies

 Check this list of foods to avoid

-Supplement bird pellets with a rich variety of raw (uncooked) plant-based foods that offer your bird the greatest range of bio-available nutrients.
+Supplement bird pellets with a rich variety of raw (uncooked) or gently warmed plant-based foods that offer your bird the greatest range of bio-available nutrients.
 You’ll want to feed fruits and vegetables high in vitamin A, magnesium, and calcium.
 You'll also want to ensure that your bird gets a dash of essential fatty acids like coconut oil and red palm oil.

 Always wash fruits and vegetables as your bird is susceptible to the toxins in pesticides.
 Diluted GSE safely cleans toxins off of vegetables.